fratrung/embedded-tls/README.md

 ## Motivation

-Ed25519 is a modern elliptic-curve signature scheme widely adopted for IoT, embedded, and constrained devices thanks to its:
+Ed25519 is widely used in IoT and constrained devices because of its:

 - Small key size (32-byte public keys, 64-byte signatures)
 - High performance and low memory footprint
-- Strong security properties
+- Strong security guarantees

 This makes it a natural fit for embedded TLS deployments where efficiency and security are critical.